 AFJ Member Spotlight is a series where we highlight the great advocacy work of Alliance for Justice member organizations.
 AFJ is an alliance of 130 national, regional, and local organizations working for a wide range of progressive causes, united in our commitment to advancing justice and democracy.
 Click here for more information on becoming an AFJ member organization.

-What is National Committee for Responsive Philanthropy‘s issue focus?
+What is Advocates for Youth’s issue focus?

 Many of our member organizations work with both our Bolder Advocacy initiative on c3/c4 advocacy rules and guidance, and our Justice programs on the importance of the courts and judicial nominations.
 How has either or both most helped you?
 How have you worked with either or both?
 For instance:

 Because of our advocacy and organizing work, we refer to the Bolder Advocacy initiatives resources, as well as the C3 advocacy rules and guidance!
 Every year, our staff is trained and all AFJ’s resources/tools have always been helpful.
 This has been particularly great because we have recently increased our interest and work on judicial nominations.

 Who inspires you?
 This can be an inspiration to you personally or an organizational inspiration.
 If you personally, please indicate whether we can attribute it to you with name and title or leave unattributed.

 Advocates for Youth is inspired by the young people we work with every day.
 Each year, we bring our core of 130 youth activists to DC for our annual youth conference, the Urban Retreat.
 And each year, the Advocates’ staff is inspired and in awe of the power and resilience of young people who seek to create transformational change in their communities and speak their truth to power.

 Learn more about Advocates for Youth here.